Verified Directory · Sacramento

 Sacramento has become one of California’s most active markets for ADU construction.
 With the city’s relatively affordable land prices, large suburban lots, and a growing demand for rental housing, ADU construction in Sacramento is a practical investment for homeowners throughout Sacramento County.
 Sacramento ADU construction costs are among the most competitive in California.
 Whether you’re searching for ADU builders near you or comparing licensed contractors across Sacramento County, every builder on this page has been verified against active CSLB records.

 Every builder listed on this page holds an active CSLB license.
-We verify license status, bond coverage, workers’ compensation insurance, and complaint history daily using public records from the California Contractors State License Board.
+License status, bond coverage, workers’ compensation insurance, and complaint history are verified daily against public records from the California Contractors State License Board.
 For a complete overview of the ADU construction process in California, see our full guide.

 ADU Construction Permits in Sacramento, CA